TheresaLui/SelfHelpContent_v2/articles/microsoft.connectedvehicleplatform/core-extensiondeployment.md

 ## Error: PLEASE ENSURE PLATFORM IS RUNNING

-Q: The following error occurs when attempting to deploy an extension: "PLEASE ENSURE PLATFORM IS RUNNING.
-ALTHOUGH THIS PROGRAM WILL RETRY, PLATFORM MUST BE RUNNING FOR IT TO SUCCEED."
+Q: The following error occurs when attempting to deploy an extension: `PLEASE ENSURE PLATFORM IS RUNNING.
+ALTHOUGH THIS PROGRAM WILL RETRY, PLATFORM MUST BE RUNNING FOR IT TO SUCCEED.`
 A: Check your service fabric explorer as it is likely service fabric may not be running or in an unhealthy state.
-To fix it, rerun steps 5 and 6 in the “Windows 10 VM Setup and Cloud Deployment” section, found in the "Tutorial: Deploy the Connected Vehicle Platform to Azure."
+To fix it, rerun steps 5 and 6 in the **Windows 10 VM Setup and Cloud Deployment** section, found in the **Tutorial: Deploy the Connected Vehicle Platform to Azure**.

 ## Error: Awaiting rollout of manifest to extension host